MDPs with Setwise Continuous Transition Probabilities: MDPs with Setwise Continuous Transition Probabilities

 Following \cite{Schal}, we assume that $ w^*:=\inf\limits_{x\in \X}w(x)<+\infty,$ that is, there exist $x\in\X$ and $\pi\in\Pi$ with $w^\pi(x)<+\infty.$ Otherwise, if this assumption does not hold, then the problem is trivial, because $w(x)=+\infty$ for all $x\in\X$ and any policy $\pi$ is average-cost optimal.

 Define the following quantities for $\alpha\in [0,1)$:

 According to \cite[Lemma 1.2]{Schal},

 In this section we show that Assumption~${\rm S^*}$ and boundedness assumption Assumption~${\rm \underline{B}}$ on the function $u_\alpha$ introduced in \cite{FKZ2012}, which is weaker than boundedness Assumption~${\rm B}$ introduced in~\cite{Schal}, lead to the validity of stationary average-cost optimal inequalities and the existence of stationary policies.
-Stronger results hold under Assumption~${\rm B}$.
+Stronger results hold under stronger Assumption~${\rm B};$ see \cite{HL} and the conclusions of \cite[Theorem 4]{FKZ2012}.
+Example~\ref{exa} in Section~\ref{s:exa} describes an MDP satisfying Assumption~${\rm \underline{B}}$ and not satisfying Assumption~${\rm B}$.

 \textbf{Assumption~${\rm \underline{B}}$.} $u(x):=\ilim\limits_{\alpha \uparrow 1}u_{\alpha}(x)<+\infty$ for all $x\in \X$.